 Cause

-The options sunrpc tcp_slot_table_entries=128 configuration in the /etc/modprobe.d/sunrpc.conf file may be misspelled as options sunrpc tcp_slot_entries=128.
-This prevents the sunrpc module from loading into the kernel correctly.
+This error occurs if the options sunrpc tcp_slot_table_entries=128 setting in the /etc/modprobe.d/sunrpc.conf file is misspelled as options sunrpc tcp_slot_entries=128.
+This misspelling prevents the sunrpc module from loading correctly into the kernel.

 Solution